 Sports bettors come in all shapes and sizes, with different personality types.
 Emotions and impulse can be a significant factor that many bettors rely upon to make decisions.
 Yet, this is a risky move.

 Impulsive bettors will not consider many crucial elements.
 These include the variables, statistics, and areas of edge before placing a wager.
 So it is probably best not to do most of your wagers on betting apps on the go as this might be an action you will regret later.
-Placing a wager for no particular reason will generally lead to you losing more than winning.
+Placing a wager for no particular reason will generally lead to you losing more and risking more.
 Impulsive betting is more a gamble than it is betting, and there’s little skill in this approach.

 On the other hand, emotive betting is just as dangerous.
 When placing a bet, emotions tend to run high.
 They can be particularly magnified during the game’s climax.
 In-play betting at this time can be extremely tempting.
 Although letting your emotions of ecstasy, sadness or even frustration lead your bet can heighten the chance of a loss.